melvinvarkey/bigipsecurity/README.md

 ## Securing Administrative Access

 It is necessary to configure the following settings to secure administrative access to BIG-IP
+* SSH
 * Legal notification banner
 * Inactive administrative session timeout
 * Password policy for administrative user

+### SSH
+SSH is a protocol that provides secure remote access, remote command execution, and file transfer.
+It is possible to enable or SSH  accesss to management interface and restrict SSH access to trusted hosts or subnets.

+#### Configuring SSH access

+1. Log in to the Configuration utility.
+2. Go to `System > Platform`.
+3. For the setting labeled `SSH Access`, verify that the box is checked/unchecked according with your security policy.
+4. Restrict SSH access using the field labeled `SSH IP Allow` and adding an IP address or address range that must have SSH access to the system only.

 ### Legal Notification Banner